aaronbloomfield/ccc/hws/arbitrage/index.md

 ***IMPORTANT NOTE:*** These DEXes follow [CPAMM](https://aaronbloomfield.github.io/ccc/slides/applications.html#/cpamm), so the amount they give you will depend on the $x$, $y$, and $k$ values that they report.
 Thus, you will not get *exactly* a 1:4 trade from the d4 DEX, but instead will get what a [CPAMM](https://aaronbloomfield.github.io/ccc/slides/applications.html#/cpamm) trade will provide.

-The addresses of all these DEXes, as well as DDC, are on the Canvas landing page and are provided in an `arbitrage_config.py` file, which is available in Canvas' Files.
+The addresses of all these DEXes, as well as DDC, are in the blockchain explorer's links section and are provided in an `arbitrage_config.py` file, which is available in Canvas' Files.

 #### Obtaining DDC